-With 22,000 BTUs, a versatile 36-in. design, and beautiful cherry finish, you may be surprised that it comes at a slightly lower price than others in its class.
+With 22,000 BTU, a versatile 36-inch design, and a beautiful oak finish, you may be surprised that it comes at a slightly lower price than others in its class.

 Rare issues with the burner and igniter have been reported.
 A few units arrived with mislabeled components, making assembly a bit confusing.

 A great choice if you want to convert your existing fireplace to a fuel-powered model.
-Delivers 32,000 BTUs and has logs that look real.
+Delivers 32,000 BTU and realistic logs.
 Operates manually or with a handy remote control.

-Not ideal for small rooms, because it gets quite hot.
-Not free-standing – an insert model for in-wall fireplaces, so it won't work for everyone.
+Not ideal for small rooms because it gets quite hot.
+Not freestanding.
+It's an insert model for in-wall fireplaces, so it won't work for everyone.

 Modern living has its luxuries, and one of them is the gas fireplace.
 Yes, you could split wood, lug it inside, and ignite a fire in your living room fireplace if you wanted to – but you don’t have to.
 With a gas fireplace in your home, you can relax in the warmth of a roaring fire with the simple press of a button.